Jaguar’s New Modernist Rebranding Ad Draws Ire Online

 The only thing missing from the ad was the company product.
 Not a hint of a car in sight.

-X-users, pundits, and commenters alike, were quick to latch on, with many asking “where’s the car?” or voicing similar comments.
+X-users, pundits, and commenters alike, were quick to latch on, with many asking “Where’s the car?”

 “Think of this as a declaration of intent,” Jaguar replied to one, and “The story is unfolding.
 Stay tuned,” to another, and a more ominous “Soon you’ll see things our way.”

-Others called the ad “woke” and likened it to Bud Light’s controversial 2023 campaign when the brand teamed up with a transgender influencer, a move that cost the company over a billion in lost sales.
+Others called the ad “woke” and likened it to Bud Light’s controversial 2023 campaign when the brand teamed up with a transgender influencer, a move that cost the company over $1 billion in annual lost sales.

 Elon Musk, founder of electric vehicle manufacturer Tesla, also chimed in.